emarcey/cicerone/glossary/brewing/terms.clean.md

 				-  curing
 				-  temperatures used are usually responsible for variations in flavor
 	-  cleaning: kilned malt is cleaned (rootlets are removed)

+# Maltose
+-  a sugar consisting of two linked molecules of glucose

 # Mashing
 -  the process by which malt starch is converted into fermentable sugar